Noncommutative Field Theory of the Tkachenko Mode: Symmetries and Decay Rate

 The form of the Lagrangian can be restricted further by imposing additional symmetries.
 In particular, assuming the vortex lattice is a triangular lattice, one should expect the $C_6$ group of rotations by angles multiple of $\frac{2\pi}6$.
 Introducing the complex coordinate $z=x+iy$, the rotationally invariant structures are now

-Finally, a system of particles in a magnetic field has an antiunitary $RT$ symmetry that combines spatial reflection ($R$) and time reversal ($T$):
+A system of particles in a magnetic field has an antiunitary $RT$ symmetry that combines spatial reflection ($R$) and time reversal ($T$):

 Under this symmetry, $\phi\to-\phi$, which can be seen from its connection to the displacement $u^a$ in Eq.~(\ref{u-phi}).
-Among the $C_6$ invariants in Eq.~(\ref{C6-inv}), $D_{ii}\phi$ and $\Re (D_{zz}\phi)^3$ are odd, while the rest are even.
-Thus the Lagrangian has to be a function of the following invariants
+Among the $C_6$ invariants in Eq.~(\ref{C6-inv}), $\Re (D_{zz}\phi)^3$ is odd, while the rest are even.
+Thus the most general effective Lagrangian is a function of four arguments,

-The effective Lagrangian can be an arbitrary Taylor series over the six arguments listed above.

 \emph{The Girvin-MacDonald-Platzman (GMP) algebra.}---The NCFT construction realizes a key feature of the LLL---the GMP algebra~\cite{GMP}.
 Indeed, upon canonical quantization, the particle number density $n=-\delta S/\delta(D_0\phi)$ realizes the NC U(1) gauge transformation, i.e.,